-Structural Equity: Ensuring that we are doing all that we can to overcome decades of institutional racism and disparities.
+Structural Equity: Ensuring that we are doing all that we can to overcome decades of institutional racism and disparities in public and private investment, from allowing more flexibility on multifamily and affordable housing to creating a community resilience hub.
 For example, we want to understand disparities that can not be explained by anything other than race and institutional racism.

 Procedural Equity: Ensuring that all populations are represented in the decision making process and especially reducing the bias from those populations that can most easily attend public meetings.
 For example, studies have shown that the populations most likely to come to public hearings about individual projects are middle class homeowners, yet 45% of Northampton’s population is renters and they are underrepresented in these hearings.

 Intergenerational Equity: Ensuring that the decisions we make today to not rob our children, our grandchildren, and our environment of future opportunities.
 For example, climate change is the most obvious of these issues, where investments today will effect our youth and unborn generations.